-Note 1.-(a) Before the issue of a commission a consolidated inclusive fee which must not be excessive should be fixed wherever practicable with due regard to all the circumstances of the case, the probable duration of the Commissioner's work including desk work and the time likely to be spent on journey and the current fees of pleaders of the standing and practice of the commissioner concerned.
+- Note 1.-(a) Before the issue of a commission a consolidated inclusive fee which must not be excessive should be fixed wherever practicable with due regard to all the circumstances of the case, the probable duration of the Commissioner's work including desk work and the time likely to be spent on journey and the current fees of pleaders of the standing and practice of the commissioner concerned.
 Prompt and efficient execution of the Commissioner concerned.
-Prompt and efficient execution of the commission is implied.

-(b) In case any work is finished or is likely to be finished in less than six hours, it may be treated as full one day's work.

-Note 2.-The following statement of daily outturn of work required by the Survey Department from professional agency will afford some guidance to the Courts in determining the work involved in a particular
+Prompt and efficient execution of the commission is implied. - (b) In case any work is finished or is likely to be finished in less than six hours, it may be treated as full one day's work. - Note 2.-The following statement of daily outturn of work required by the Survey Department from professional agency will afford some guidance to the Courts in determining the work involved in a particular commission

-(1) Boundary survey Half a square mile.
+(1) Boundary survey Half a square

-(2) Plain table survey of field ...
+(2) Plain table survey of...

+(3) Extraction of areas

+(4)Tracingand numbering

+(5) Traverse line

 15 acres.

-(3) Extraction of areas 250 plots.
+250 plots.

-(4) Tracing and numbering 750 plots:
+750 plots:

-(5) Traverse line ...
 100 chains.